 Right now we ship our one OSIE but you can build your own or modify the operating system in memory environment if you need kernel modules, drivers or applications that are not shipped from the Tinkerbell community.

 If you follow the Local Setup with Vagrant tutorial you encounter OSIE at the section "Start the Worker".

 At that time the Worker has netbooted and Boots has pushed OSIE to the Worker, the workflow has started, and the Worker does not have an operating system yet.

 Welcome to Alpine Linux 3.7 message comes from OSIE.

-Alpine is known to be small (~130MB of storage) and easy to customize.
+Tinkerbell's current OSIE is based on Alpine Linux, a well known to be small (~130MB of storage) and easy to customize distribution.
 The boot process is minimal and it does not require much configuration.
 OSIE builds on that to provide an environment capable of running the right actions required to configure your Worker and install a persistent operating system.

 Currently, the OSIE of today is a bit "too fat"!
 We are in the process of moving a lot of the customization out of OSIE and into workflows.

 The Tinkerbell architecture allows for flexibility in terms of the operating system installation environment you can use.
 It provides OSIE for simplicity, it is possible to develop alternatives.